antarctica/lantern/docs/dev.md

 > [!WARNING]
 > This section is Work in Progress (WIP) and may not be complete/accurate.

+To enable additional hierarchy levels to be shown within [Catalogue Items](/docs/models.md#catalogue-items).

 Agree the use of new types:

 1. if types are not members of the ISO 19115 `MD_ScopeCode` code list, create and agree a proposal to add locally in the